M4xwo/AlignmentScriptsV1/README.md

 Every row in the classroom took another tool, me and the others in the third row took vsearch.
-We were provided with different genetic sequences to try out and with reference sequences which were downloaded form an online database in advance.
+We were provided with different genetic sequences to try out and with reference sequences which were downloaded from an online database in advance.

 First we had to write a for-loop script, that iterates over the different combination of sequences, reference files and different amount of threads used: